Frequently Asked Questions

--- PEIs are degree-granting Institutions authorized by the State Board of Education (SBOE) to award college-level academic degrees.
+- PEIs are degree-granting Institutions authorized by the SBOE to award college-level academic degrees or teach for college credit.
 If a school offers even one (1) Associate Degree program it must register as a PEI regardless of the number of other certificate-level programs offered.

 Can a school choose to register as a PEI even if they don't offer college degrees?

 No. Non-degree granting schools must register as a PS.

 The annual fee is one-half of one percent of Gross Idaho Tuition Revenue (.005 x $GITR) for the previous registration year.
 Minimum fee is $100 / maximum fee is capped at $5,000.

 - Every school pays their equitable fee based on a percentage of business revenue they generate.
 It can go up or down from year to year as it follows business income.

 Must I update database information immediately or can it wait for the next registration cycle?